wlgys8/slua_advanced/README.md

 				"Plugin2",
 			}
 		}

+What if i don't want put my lua code under LuaPlugins?
+Yes, you can add plugin search path to LuaManager on it's inspector.

 ##How to require moduels
 Framework provide a keyword `use`,it is almost the same as `require`.
 What's the difference between them is: